jeyadevan8870/OmSakthi-Software/README.md

 # OmSakthi-Software
 Developed a Sale order Billing application software.
 Using Angular for the front end, Spring Boot for the backend, with MySQL database Project has user management, Vendor management and Invoice management.
+Project has user management, Vendor management and Invoice management.
+In user management includes User and roll creation, Login Authentication.
+Vendor management includes Vendor Creation, update, and delete.
+Invoice management includes Invoice Create, updating, and delete.